We’re Hiring!

 Knowledge:

-• Awareness of standards and ethics in research and evaluation, including Data Protection, GDPR and transparency
+• Awareness of standards, open science principles, and ethical consideration in research and evaluation, including Data Protection, GDPR and transparency.

 Job Type

-Full-time (36 hours per week) fixed term 12 month contract, with the potential to become a permanent employee at the end of this, based on performance.
+Full-time (36 hours per week) fixed term 12-month contract, with scope for progression and the potential to become a permanent employee at the end of this, based on performance.

 Working Pattern